Vadimchesh/CloudDocExchange/README.md

 ## Client

 Disided to use React for the client.
 The client is located in the client folder.
-To run the client, you need to install the dependencies with `npm install` and then run `npm start`.
+To run the client, you need to install the dependencies with `npm install` and then run `npm run dev`.
 The client will be available at `localhost:3000`.

 ### Client Structure